realkevinbrian/calculatorApp/README.md

     7.3-If the previousKeyType is an operator, we want to replace the displayed number with clicked number.

-8-When a user hits the equals key
+8-When a user hits the equals

     8.1-When you hit the equals key, the calculator should calculate a result that depends on three values: